NZK95/nvtweak/README.md

 ## Introduction
 NVIDIA GPU drivers contain a huge number of parameters stored in the Windows registry — usually under either `0000` or `nvlddmkm`. <br>
 Most of them are **hidden** and cannot be modified without external tools. <br>
 Even if you manage to find the names of those parameters (DWORD), there’s another problem — figuring out the correct value to set.
-It takes time. <br>
+It takes time.
 `nvtweak` automates this by parsing the documentation and generating correct DWORD values automatically. <br>
 It also provides a set of utilities for browsing NVIDIA docs and handling DWORDs efficiently. <br>